Exchange 2016 and 2019 End of Life Happening in 1 Month

 Most settings and systems overlap between the on-premise and cloud environments.
 However, the workforce may require additional training to fully get used to the new system.

-Option 2: Transition to Exchange Server Subscription Edition (SE)
+Option 2: Transition to Exchange Server Subscription Edition (SE) Before Exchange 2016 and 2019 End of Life

 Another option outside of a cloud environment is to wait for the Exchange Server Subscription Edition (SE), also called the vNext edition.
 Let’s see what are the pros and cons of taking this route.

 The update is also much simpler for those who already have the CU15 version of Exchange Server 2019.
 However, it is important to know that organizations on earlier editions won’t be able to deploy the vNext directly.
+So, you must find your existing Exchange Server version to see if it qualifies for a direct upgrade.

-This version will also make it easier to set up a hybrid environment where data stays on-premise but users get to enjoy cloud-based services like Teams (according to what Microsoft claims)
+This version will also make it easier to set up a hybrid environment where data stays on-premise, but users get to enjoy cloud-based services like Teams (according to what Microsoft claims)

 The in-place upgrade path is simplest for those already on Exchange Server 2019 CU15.